-If you can’t get a ticket to the 'G during the finals, the next best place to watch sporting history unfold is in a Melbourne pub packed with passionate supporters.
+If you can’t get a ticket to the MCG during the finals, the next best place to watch sporting history unfold is in a Melbourne pub packed with supporters.
 But what makes a great footy pub?
-A big screen (preferably more than one), good sight lines to the action on screen, a knowledgeable crowd, a variety of tap beer and reasonably priced food.
-Oh, and if they drop the music and crank up the commentary, all the better.
+A big screen (preferably more than one), good sight lines to the action on screen, a knowledgeable crowd, a variety of beers on tap and reasonably priced food.
+And if they drop the music and crank up the commentary, all the better.